Park rangers and the community are working together to realise the regeneration plan for the Ōtākaro Avon River Corridor.

 Conservation Volunteers New Zealand will be hosting several public planting days to restore the wetland areas along the New Brighton Road edge.

-Register via CVNZ booking website(external link)
+Register via CVNZ website(external link).

-Corsiar Stream - Belair Close, Burwood
+Corser Stream - Burwood

 Ōruapaeroa/Travis was a traditional kāinga (settlement), which included the wetlands surrounding the Ōtākaro/Avon and Ōpāwaho/Heathcote rivers.